wp-plugins/learnpress-bbpress/readme.txt

 - <a href="http://thimpress.com/shop/co-instructors-add-on-for-learnpress/" target="_blank">Co-instructors add-on for LearnPress</a> - multiple instructors support for each LMS course.
 - <a href="http://thimpress.com/shop/collections-add-on-for-learnpress/"  target="_blank">Collections add-on for LearnPress</a> - making LMS courses collection by selecting number of courses, this is helpful if you want to combine multiple LMS courses into a collection for a group of skills.
 - <a href="http://thimpress.com/shop/stripe-add-on-for-learnpress/"  target="_blank">Stripe Payment method for LearnPress</a> - Stripe payment method for LearnPress WordPress LMS Plugin.
-- <a href="http://thimpress.com/shop/woocommerce-add-on-for-learnpress/"  target="_blank">WooCommerce add-on for LearnPress</a> - using WooCommerce as payment gateway for LearnPrss WordPress LMS Plugin.
+- <a href="http://thimpress.com/shop/woocommerce-add-on-for-learnpress/"  target="_blank">WooCommerce add-on for LearnPress</a> - using WooCommerce as payment gateway for LearnPress WordPress LMS Plugin.

 == Installation ==